c-walls/Diabetic-Retinopathy-Detection/README.md

 # Models

 Various models were tested in the initial stages of research for this project, and the following two models were selected for further training and tuning.
-Both were inintialized with pretrained ImageNet weights and extended with a custom classification head configured for binary classification
+Both were inintialized with pretrained ImageNet weights and extended with a custom classification head configured for binary classification.

 ### EfficientNet (CNN)
 - EfficientNet uses a scalable and efficient convolutional neural network architecture that balances model depth, width, and resolution.